Ekorian-Nathan/LessOrMore/README.md

 # LessOrMore
-A little game developped in python in 1 week while my stage for fune when I had nothing to do
+A little game developped in python in 1 week while my stage for fun when I had nothing to do

 Started with a game with only difficulty options and was used in the terminal